MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-fit-line-dynamicfunction.md

 Applies linear regression on a series, returning dynamic object.

-Takes an expression containing dynamic numerical array as input and performs [linear regression](https://en.wikipedia.org/wiki/Line_fitting) in order to find the line that best fits it.
+Takes an expression containing dynamic numerical array as input, and does [linear regression](https://en.wikipedia.org/wiki/Line_fitting) to find the line that best fits it.
 This function should be used on time series arrays, fitting the output of make-series operator.
 It generates a dynamic value with the following content:
 * `rsquare`: [r-square](https://en.wikipedia.org/wiki/Coefficient_of_determination) is a standard measure of the fit quality.
-It's a number in the range [0-1], where 1 - is the best possible fit, and 0 means the data is totally unordered and do not fit any line
+It's a number in the range [0-1], where 1 - is the best possible fit, and 0 means the data is unordered and does not fit any line
-* `slope`: slope of the approximated line (this is a from y=ax+b)
+* `slope`: Slope of the approximated line (the *a*-value from *y=ax+b*)
-* `variance`: variance of the input data
+* `variance`: Variance of the input data
-* `rvariance`: residual variance which is the variance between the input data values the approximated ones.
+* `rvariance`: Residual variance that is the variance between the input data values and the approximated ones.
-* `interception`: interception of the approximated line (this is b from y=ax+b)
+* `interception`: Interception of the approximated line (the *b*-value from *y=ax+b*)
-* `line_fit`: numerical array holding a series of values of the best fitted line.
+* `line_fit`: Numerical array containing a series of values of the best fit line.
 The series length is equal to the length of the input array.
-It is mainly used for charting.
+It's used mainly for charting.

 This operator is similar to [series_fit_line](series-fit-linefunction.md), but unlike `series-fit-line` it returns a dynamic bag.